cybernetisk/drift/internsystem-backend/README.md

 building a new image.

 Environment setup is set with file overrides and environment variables passed to the container.
+The different environments are stored in the `environments` directory.

 ## Initial set up

 The setup can be done by running the `update.sh` script with a init parameter:

-`./update.sh init`
+`ENV=test ./update.sh init`

 It will build the image, migrate database and run the container.